h0lmes/mockservice/src/main/webapp/README.md

 Then you may build/run Spring Boot application.
-It is set to run on port 8081, so you can run it along with your application under test (which usually uses port 8080).
+It is set to run on port 8081, so you can run it along with your application under test which usually runs on 8080.

+If you wish you can use Nuxt application separately, not leveraging Thymeleaf.